 - These are pre-designed solutions that are well-suited to be applied to multiple micro niches.

 - Niche themes come loaded with all tools and customization options that will make your blog perform to its fullest potential.

 - Niche themes are fully editable.
 They are compatible with the majority of plugins and extensions that are available for public access on the web.

-If you decide to build your blog with the help of a niche theme, pre-designed themes can help you get started or you can use the following resource to find appropriate theme.
+If you decide to build your blog with the help of a niche theme, pre-designed themes can help you get started or you can use the Business WordPress Theme to find appropriate theme.
 All themes are responsive, lightweight, and speed-optimized.
 If you found a website that you would like to mirror during your competitors' research, you could detect the WordPress themes and plugins it's using and use the same.
 In addition, you can optimize all pages and elements of your site by means of keywords and keywords phrases, thus growing the chances that your site becomes more findable through search engines.

 8. TL; DR

 As soon as you come up with the niche topic for your blog, take care of writing valuable, relevant, and quality content for your web page.
 Define your target audience and analyze your competitors' top posts (manually or with such tools as Serpstat, Ahrefs) to get inspired with their online strategy.
 Updating it on the regular basis and communicating with your audience are important as the visual presentation of your data.
 And remember that the immense traffic flow and income boost do not come overnight.
 Be patient and persistent in your actions.